 Success is both a goal and a journey.
-When we reach certain milestones, that is an element of success.
-But we don’t stop there.
-We push higher and harder, striving for more and to bet better.
+Reaching certain milestones is an element of success, but we don’t stop there.
+We push higher and harder, striving for more and to be better.

-Tony Robbins says, “The path to success is to take massive, determined action.”
+Tony Robbins said, “The path to success is to take massive, determined action.”
 But how do we find our path?
 What steps do we take to achieve true success?

 We must be able to clearly answer several laser-specific questions: